qbrilliance/qristal-core/examples/README.md

 Determination of the deuteron's ground state energy using VQE with the L-BFGS optimiser.

-### Further notes for beta testers ###
+## Works in progress ##

-This folder is to some extent a work in progress.
-The examples listed above are the ones that have been fully tested and made consistent with the public version of the code.
-The others listed below do not presently run or still need additional testing.
+Examples in the `wip` folder are works in progress.
+These either do not presently run or still need additional testing.
 This is a known issue, and thus not worth reporting as a new bug.

 `aws_braket`